HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/04-merging-data.md

 place_sub_last10 = place_sub_last10.reset_index(drop=True)
 # drop=True option avoids adding new index column with old index values
 ```

-When we concatenate DataFrames, we need to specify the axis. `axis=0` tells
-Pandas to stack the second DataFrame under the first one.
-It will automatically
-detect whether the column names are the same and will stack accordingly.
-`axis=1` will stack the columns in the second DataFrame to the RIGHT of the
-first DataFrame.
-To stack the data vertically, we need to make sure we have the
-same columns and associated column format in both datasets.
-When we stack
-horizonally, we want to make sure what we are doing makes sense (ie the data are
-related in some way).

 ```python
 # stack the DataFrames on top of each other